 All did not go easily for Wallace after that though, for the following year he lost a battle at Falkirk and a price was placed on his head.
 In hiding for years, he was eventually captured in 1305 and taken from Scotland to be hung, drawn and quartered in London for treason – a charge he robustly denied as he reminded the English that he had never sworn allegiance to an English king!

-His quartered body was returned to Scotland to be displayed on city walls as a deterrent to any further ideas of rebellion.
-It was not to be the case because shortly thereafter, Scotland once again was to meet the English in battle…….this time led by King Robert the Bruce.
+The 4 quarters of his body was returned to Scotland to be displayed on 4 burgh walls.
+This is why we have no grave for William Wallace.
+His death was to be a show of strength and empowerment of English domination, however, it did not have the desired effect.
+Scotland once again was to meet the English in battle…….this time led by King Robert the Bruce.